Free South Dakota Arrests, Criminal Records & Probation Search

 Source: State of South Dakota, Department of Corrections29

-How Do I Find an Inmate in a South Dakota (SD) State Prison or Federal Prison?
+How To Find an Inmate in a State or Federal Prison in South Dakota

-There are 6 state prison located in South Dakota with an approximate prison population of about 3,250 and one minimum security federal prison camp located in Yankton, SD—members of the public who are looking to locate inmates housed in these facilities should contact the South Dakota Department of Corrections (SDDOC) and Federal Bureau of Prisons (BOP) respectively.17
+There are 6 state prisons located in South Dakota with an approximate prison population of about 3,250 and one minimum security federal prison camp located in Yankton, SD—members of the public who are looking to locate inmates housed in South Dakota correctional facilities should contact the South Dakota Department of Corrections (SDDOC) and Federal Bureau of Prisons (BOP) respectively.17

 A screenshot providing information on the national averages of jail, prison, and community corrections system of South Dakota by 2020.